locaweb/leela/README.rst

 LEELA
 =====

-Leela is a server that allows you to collect any kind of metrics, following loosely the statsd protocol.
+Leela is a project that allows you to collect and plot any kind of metrics, following loosely the statsd protocol, actually similar to the statsd project.

 It is also enables you to perform some basic monitoring on the metrics, to notify when something unexpected has happened.